A New Way To Brine Your Pork

 How Do You Make a Brine?

-Brine is simply water saturated with salt, so it’s very simple to make.
+Brine is simply salt water, so it’s very simple to make.
 You simply add salt to water and stir until the salt is dissolved!
 You can add other flavorings to your brine, like sugar or honey, garlic, and other spices.

 What is Brine and Why is It Used?